lucasdietrich/caniot-rust-controller/readme.md

 - Test how the controller behaves with delayed responses or timouts
 - Try to get rid of the `handle_action_result()` method, find a way to merge it with `handle_action()`
 - Allow to use a remote controller as a can interface (Hardware in the loop), using the GRPC API
+- Compute stats based on measures (today min, max, last and a curve showing the trend)

 ```
 device_temperature{medium="CAN",mac="16",device="GarageDoorController",sensor="EMBEDDED",room="",collector="pycaniotcontroller"} 19.00